hdShang/arxiv-daily/docs/cs-AI/2025-05-20/papers/250514627v1-debating-for-better-reasoning-an-unsupervised-multimodal-approach.md

 ---
 layout: default
-title: Debating for Better Reasoning: An Unsupervised Multimodal Approach
+title: "Debating for Better Reasoning: An Unsupervised Multimodal Approach"
 ---

 # Debating for Better Reasoning: An Unsupervised Multimodal Approach